 Yet many founders and solo HR practitioners struggle to find the right balance between affordability and competitiveness.
 Offer too little, and you risk losing top performers to competitors.
 Spend too much without strategy, and you may create unsustainable costs that slow growth.
 The solution is to design a total rewards program — a combination of pay, benefits, and incentives — that meets employee needs while aligning with your business goals and budget.

 This guide walks you through nine essential elements of compensation and benefits for small and scaling businesses.
-You’ll learn what each area means, why it matters, and how to implement it effectively — plus real-world mistakes to avoid and links to deeper resources for when you’re ready to go further.
+You’ll learn what each area means, why it matters, and how to implement it effectively — plus real-world mistakes to avoid and links to deeper resources on designing compensation and benefits for when you’re ready to go further.

 - Step 1: Build a Smart Compensation Structure